tarsmachine/tarsmachine.github.io/index.md

 ### Memo

-Intro: Fastest Search Engine for Finding the Deepest Details Inside Files like Screenshots, Videos, PDFs, ePubs
+So: Fastest Search Engine for Finding the Details Inside Files like Screenshots, Videos, PDFs, ePubs on macOS

 ⚡️ Privacy Firt: All data processed on device.
 Nothing is sent to any server

 ⚡️ Fastest Ever: Best performant computer vision technology

-⚡️ Powered by Apple M1, A14
+⚡️ Powered by Apple M1